Vinyzu/MjolnirAiO/README.md

 Note:

 This Software logs your usage.
-However, it just sends the amount of usage to my server, you can always delete thelines of code, and most importantly, it uses proxies so your ip is hidden.
+However, it just sends the amount of usage to my server, you can always delete the lines of code, and most importantly, it uses proxies so your IP-address is hidden.
 I cant tell who is when using this software, just how often everyone together uses it.
-Thanks if you support me by this little if you dont delete the lines.
+Thanks if you support me by this little if you don´t delete the lines.

 ## Contributing